22 Dec 2015 by Olga Brighton

 Culture and traditions of a foreign country form the majority of our travel impressions.
 As with any other travel destination, once you are in Norway you notice the differences with your home country and try to learn these interesting and unknown customs.
-The information below may be very useful for if you are planning a trip to Norway.
+The information below about customs and traditions in Norway may be very useful if you are planning a trip there.

 The official language is Norwegian, also known as Bokmal.
 There are as well 3 more languages recognised as official in nine municipalities.
 An interesting fact is that Bergen municipality has its own dialect and people often emphasise they are not from Norway but from Bergen claiming that it is a separate country.

 As a northern country, Norway has a specific cuisine where bread, fish and potato are the main ingredients.
 Open sandwiches i.e. slice of dark bread topped with fish, meat or jam are very popular.
 Most people eat dinner around 6 p.m. at home and later dinners are unusual.
 As for the alcohol, there is a tradition not to drink on week days, so don’t expect to be offered with anything other than tea or coffee in private homes.
 Beer is the only alcoholic drink that can be found in ordinary shops while wine and strong spirits should be bought in special stores which can sometimes be hard to find.

 The most common virtue of Norwegians is keeping calm and not displaying strong feelings and emotions in public.
 Another common feature is casualty in everything from clothes to communication.
 Norwegians are usually not impressed by the formal position acting and speaking directly, getting straight to the point.

 Punctuality is a matter of showing respect.
 It is equally important for both business meeting and informal ones.

 Work and leisure are kept strictly apart, so no business parties will be held at private house.